ograndoptimist/NLP/README.md

 # NLP
-Some code related to Natural Language Processing and its Preprocessing methods.
+Code related to Natural Language Processing and its Preprocessing methods.